-When you just plan your future website you start with structuring data and its obvious.
-But if you try to improve the existing project its common mistake to go through ckecklists and 10 rules and so on instead of start from the very beginning.
+When you just plan your future website you start with structuring data and it’s obvious.
+But if you try to improve the existing project it’s a common mistake to go through checklists and 10 rules and so on instead of starting from the very beginning.

-Next necessary step would be composing website structure.
-If you are optimizing already existing website you should pay extra attention to this point.
-If you skip it now all your next efforts would be haphazard and not as effective as than possible.
+The next necessary step would be composing the website structure.
+If you are optimizing an already existing website you should pay extra attention to this point.
+If you skip it now all your next efforts would be haphazard and not as effective as possible.

 - Clean and clear

 - no content duplicates (easy auto excerpt) author archives, date archives